Asian shares fall as euro zone downgrades rekindle fears

-TOKYO Asian shares fell on Monday on fears that mass sovereign debt rating cuts by Standard & Poor's would further aggravate euro zone funding difficulties, threatening to derail progress in resolving the debt crisis.
+TOKYO Asian shares fell on Monday on fears that mass sovereign debt rating cuts by Standard & Poor's would further aggravate euro zone funding difficulties and drag down global growth, threatening to derail progress in resolving the debt crisis.

-Worries that European financial troubles would and drag down global growth and sap appetite for commodities weighed on industrial metals such as copper, while a shift to perceived safe haven assets boosted Japanese government bonds.
+Worries that European financial troubles would hurt the global economy and sap appetite for commodities weighed on industrial metals such as copper, while a shift to perceived safe haven assets boosted Japanese government bonds.

-MSCI's broadest index of Asia Pacific shares outside Japan fell 1.3 percent to its lowest in about one week, after reaching a one-month high on Friday.
-Japan's Nikkei average .N225 shed 1.4 percent to a one-month low.
+MSCI's broadest index of Asia Pacific shares outside Japan .MIAPJ0000PUS fell 1.3 percent to its lowest in about one week, after reaching a one-month high on Friday.
+Japan's Nikkei average .N225 shed 1.5 percent.

 The euro stood at $1.2637, having touched a low of $1.2624 on Friday, its lowest since late August 2010, according to trading platform EBS.
 Against the yen, it reached an 11-year low near 97 yen on Monday.